Watson & Associates, LLC Government Contract Attorneys

 • Organizational and/or personal conflicts of interest

-• Restrictive specifications
+• Overly restrictive specifications

 • Deviations from the announced evaluation criteria